 Genre: New World Music

-Songs, to me are emotional landscapes; fraught with all the turmoil of life.
+Songs are emotional landscapes; fraught with all the turmoil of life.
 There is a certain vulnerability to setting lyrics on a page.
 For a song to have emotional resonance, I believe it must, on some level, be truthful.
-In writing I feel I need to delve into the truths within myself, to contour the thoughts with music and then to clothe them in words.
-It is not enough to simply write about the masks that are worn for others, it is not enough to treat an emotion as an object to gaze upon, rather than an experience to be felt.
+In writing, I feel I need to delve into the truths within myself, to contour the thoughts with music, and then to clothe them in words.
+It is not enough to simply write about the masks that are worn for others, it is not enough to treat emotion as an object to gaze upon; it is rather an experience to be felt.
 As a lyricist, I strive for true honesty, for if it is to be real, if it is to find its mark, the words must be shaped from the secret whisperings of the heart.

 On Being a Musician

 I have always thought that inspiration is doing what brings you joy.
 Doing that which your soul longs to do, and desires to do with life and love.
-Inspiration, creation, these two words work together to me.
+Inspiration, creation, these two words work together for me.
 My inspiration comes from a number of places.
-I definitely find that nature forms the basis for almost all the imagery in my music.
-I find a lot of peace and wonder in nature and often small little moments that hardly seemed mentionable weave themselves into my music, almost without notice.
+Nature forms the basis for almost all the imagery in my music; I find a lot of peace and wonder in nature and often small little moments that hardly seemed mentionable weave themselves into my music, almost without notice.
 I am inspired by stories.
 'The Birch's Lament' is one such story.
 I found it so poignant and sad, it was just begging to be a song.
-What I like to do is tell the story from another perspective, letting the characters speak for themselves in my music.
+I like to tell story's from other perspectives, letting the characters speak for themselves in my music.
 Some of my songs are inspired by people that I have known and their impact on me.